Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 The average insurance rates for a Jeep Cherokee are $1,592 a year for full coverage.
-Comprehensive insurance costs around $298, collision insurance costs $558, and liability is $536.
-A liability-only policy costs around $606 a year, and high-risk insurance costs $3,450 or more.
-Teen drivers cost the most to insure at up to $6,098 a year.
+Comprehensive costs around $298 each year, collision costs $558, and liability coverage is $536.
+A liability-only policy costs around $606 a year, with high-risk insurance costing around $3,450.
+Teen drivers cost the most to insure at $6,098 a year or more.

 Average premium for full coverage: $1,592